Skip to main content

 3 Scope

-This policy relates to registration authority systems and processes and is applicable to any employees within the trust who require access to CRS compliant applications, for example, Systmone via smartcard access.
+This policy relates to registration authority systems and processes and is applicable to any employees within the trust who require access to CRS compliant applications, for example, SystmOne via smartcard access.

 This policy also covers anyone who is required to undertake work within the trust and requires access to CRS compliant applications, for example, agency staff, and students.